hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 > If you haven't done this already, the project can be accessed using [this link](https://www.dropbox.com/s/5my4v4aar5mctau/single_cell_rnaseq.zip?dl=1).

-Once downloaded, you should see a file called `single_cell_rnaseq.zip` on your computer (likely, in your Downloads folder).
+Once downloaded, you should see a file called `single_cell_rnaseq.zip` on your computer (likely, in your `Downloads` folder).

-1. Unzip this file, it will result in a folder of the same name.
+1. Unzip this file.
+It will result in a folder of the same name.
 2. **Move the folder to the location on your computer where you would like to perform the analysis.**
 3. Open up the folder.
 The contents will look like the screenshot below.
 4. **Locate the `.Rproj file` and double-click on it.** This will open up RStudio with the "single_cell_rnaseq" project loaded.